kezhuw/docker-bazel/README.md

 Bazel in docker
 ===============

-Bases on ubuntu:15.10.
+Bases on ubuntu:15.10 without additional assumption.

-Only for development usage.